bigcommerce/dev-docs/docs/api-docs/building-storefronts/abandoned-carts.md

 [![Open in Request Runner](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Open-Request-Runner.svg)](https://developer.bigcommerce.com/api-reference/store-management/customers-v3/customers/customerspost#requestrunner)

-4. Create a cart passing in the customer ID and the channel ID.
-Send a `POST` request to the `/carts` endpoint to create a cart.
+4. Send a `POST` request to the `/carts` endpoint to create a cart.
 Include the customer ID and channel ID in the request body so that the correct site and routes are used to create the URL used in transactional emails.

 ```http
 POST https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/carts